-Students may take courses by themselves or part of a larger package - a Certificate or our Master's degree.
+Students may take courses by themselves or part of a larger package - a graduate certificate or our master's degree.
 Courses can be audited (no credit) or taken for credit - this would need to be indicated on the appropriate application form.
-If courses are taken for credit, they can be transferred into a Certificate or the Master's degree.
-To transfer into the Master's degree, the student would first need to be admitted into the Master's program.
+To transfer into the master's degree, the student would first need to be admitted into the master's program.

-Certificates
+Graduate Certificates

-There is currently one Certificate in Community Development.
-In order to earn a Certificate, students must complete Introduction to Community Change (ACC 601), Going to Scale (ACC 603), and two of the following courses.
-There is also the possibility of substituting a Field-Based Course or independent study for one of the courses.
-A minimum of 12 credits are necessary to earn a certificate.
+There is currently one Graduate Certificate in Applied Community Development.
+In order to earn a Certificate, students must complete Introduction to Community Change (ACC 601) and three additional courses chosen from the list below.
+A minimum of 12 credits is necessary to earn a certificate.